ebbnormal/HQSack/README.md

 # HQsack
 Source code for http://bit.ly/hqsack, a website that auto-searches HQ Trivia questions in realtime during the game.

-## How To Use The Site
+## How to use the site
 To use the website, simply open the page as the game is starting.
 As questions are asked, the site will auto-populate 4 search views with the question and 3 answers (subject to change as search criteria is tweaked for better relevance).
 That's it!

 When there isn't a game currently going, the site provides a countdown until the next show.

+## How to run the server
+The site is built as a simple Express app using Node 8.
+Just clone, run `npm install`, and `npm start`.

+For the HQ socket authentication, you will need to get an access token for an HQ account (sniff the network traffic of the app).
+It is recommended to not use your actual account, since I believe the account used by HQsack will lose any game on the first question (since the server is passive and doesn't answer the question).

+Once you have a token, you can set it as the `HQ_TOKEN` environment variable.
+Additionally, the project uses [node-config](https://github.com/lorenwest/node-config), so you can also add it in a `/config/local.json` file as described by their documentation.

 ## How it works
-The site is built using Express.
 There are two primary logical components: a WebSocket class on the server, and the client side javascript of the site.

 The socket class creates a WebSocket client to the HQ server when a game starts.
 I then starts a WebSocket server and relays messages received on the client from HQ through to any clients connected to the HQsack socket server.
 It's basically just a proxy from the HQ socket server to the socket clients run on the HQsack site.